-All creek restoration alternatives include revegetation of any impacted creek banks or areas of forest floor and the installation of grade control in a tributary near Bridge 3.
-Air quality impacts from revegetation and grade control installation would be minimal since work will be performed using hand equipment.
+All creek restoration alternatives include revegetation of any impacted creek banks or areas of forest floor, the installation of grade control in a tributary just upstream of Cathedral Grove, and installation of beaver dam analogs.
+Air quality impacts from revegetation, grade control installation, and beaver dam analog installation would be minimal since work will be performed using hand equipment.
 Beneficial impacts on air quality and climate change from these activities may result from improved long-term carbon dioxide uptake and carbon sequestration associated with planted vegetation and enhanced forest health resulting from improved groundwater elevations.